 5. But if you are a foreigner, don’t try to play smart with the drivers… They move the meter with their minds and the meter is always right.

 6. Calling a taxi company is tough.
 There is a serious shortage – due to the regulation.
 Prepare to be on the phone and listen to Vivaldi for an eternity.
-Then they will pick up and either apologize because there is no car available in the foreseeable future” or send one in 20 minutes.
+Then they will pick up and either apologize because “there is no car available in the foreseeable future” or send one in 20-30 minutes.
 It happens to us day after day, during daytime, in downtown Budapest.
 The reason: Even though the controlled prices are higher than the market prices before, more goes up to the companies and whoever is the top dog now – and less stays with the drivers.
 The ones who stayed in business… well, let’s just say they love their profession the most…

 7. Taxi companies all have their own apps now.
 If you, as a tourist, neglected to learn their names in advance and set up their apps just for your visit, it’s on you.

 8. There is Taxify from internationally useful apps.
 But they run at state controlled prices so no savings there.
 And they only have 200 cars or so.
 Budapest has the 8th biggest population (1.7 million within city boundaries) among European cities, so you can feel it.